wyc/haskell-intro/haskell-intro.md

 - Start with Learn You a Haskell by Miran Lipovača, <http://learnyouahaskell.com>

 - My personal favorite explanation after somewhat grasping the concept was You Could Have Invented Monads! by sigfpe.
-The practice problem were immensely helpful in consolidating my knowledge, <http://blog.sigfpe.com/2006/08/you-could-have-invented-monads-and.html>
+The practice problems were immensely helpful in consolidating my knowledge, <http://blog.sigfpe.com/2006/08/you-could-have-invented-monads-and.html>

 - There are so many monad tutorials that Haskell Wiki gave it a whole section called "Monad tutorials timeline" with dozens of them from over the years, <https://wiki.haskell.org/Monad_tutorials_timeline>